 In a large pitcher, stir cherry and Meyer lemon juice together.
 Slowly pour in Champagne.
 Serve in a Champagne flute over ice.

-An IBA Official Cocktail, the White Lady is a classic evening sip for the sophisticate.
+An International Bartenders Association Official Cocktail, the White Lady is a classic evening sip for the sophisticate.
 Known by many names (Delilah, Chelsea Side-car, Lillian Forever), the White Lady is essentially a Sidecar made with gin instead of brandy and some avian extras, an egg white.
 The egg white gives the drink that frothy texture and white appearance, though means a bit more elbow grease is needed on the shaker.

 - 2 oz.
 Plymouth Gin